How Car Insurance Premiums Are Calculated: The Complete Guide to Rate Setting

 Raising your deductible from $500 to $1,000 can save roughly $18/month or more on your premium.
 Just make sure you have enough savings to cover the higher out-of-pocket cost if you do file a claim.

-Your car insurance rating factors don't exist in a vacuum — insurers weigh them against each other and combine them into a unified risk score that ultimately determines your rate tier.
-Understanding how your ZIP code factors in is especially important, as a move of just a few miles can meaningfully change your annual premium.
+Your car insurance rating factors don't exist in a vacuum.
+Insurers weigh them against each other and combine them into a unified risk score that ultimately determines your rate tier.
+Even a move of just a few miles can meaningfully change your annual premium because ZIP code carries so much weight.

 Trusted by Thousands